RandomGgames/ImageToTextDisplay/README.md

 Please submit any pull requests to the DEV branch, as this is the WIP/testing branch.

 This is a python script that reads image files and generates a function that creates the image in minecraft using text display entities and the ■ character (ALT+254).

-### Pull Requests
-Please submit pull requests primarily to the DEV branch, as this is the WIP/testing branch.